ruhaim/one-armed-bandit-ruhaim/README.md

    What is the exact value of the average payout of this slot machine?

    We could caclulate the average payout for 100 attempts for n number of games.
+   To compute the precice value, It could be a range calculated from the values

+   - minimun winnable amount
+   - maximun winnable amount
+   - % of winnable combinations of all combinations
+   - the cost per spin